Mysticboi/UberIF/README.md

 # UberIF

-A Java app with GUI where you can import a map from an xml file and a tour from a xml file and the shortest/fastest path will be calculated.
+A Java app with GUI where you can import a map from an xml file and a tour from an xml file and the shortest/fastest path will be calculated.

 ## How to launch the application: